MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ```

 ### -GrantSendOnBehalfTo
-The GrantSendOnBehalfTo parameter specifies who can send on behalf of this Office 365 Group.
+The GrantSendOnBehalfTo parameter specifies who can send on behalf of this Microsoft 365 Group.
 Although messages that are sent on behalf of the group clearly show the sender in the From field (\<Sender\> on behalf of \<Office365Group\>), replies to these messages are delivered to the group, not the sender.

 The sender you specify for this parameter must a mailbox, mail user or mail-enabled security group (a mail-enabled security principal that can have permissions assigned).
 You can use any value that uniquely identifies the sender.
 For example: